Jac-Zac/HPC_Final_Project/note.md

 ### Strong scaling is done with 50k x 50k for 1000 iteration

 ### Weak scaling is done with 25k \* 25k for 1000 iteration as a starting point -> 35350 \* 35350 -> 50k \* 50k -> 70711 \* 70711 ->

+# NOTE: no temporal store

+Nice trick gives ~33% improvement in performance